-- Matriculated in a graduate program - Maintain cumulative GPA of 3.0 - Full time students, registering for at least nine credit hours throughout the semesters of the academic year (Fall and Spring) - Cannot exceed a University of Utah employment contract with FTE of .74.
+- Matriculated in a graduate program

+- Maintain cumulative GPA of 3.0

+- Full-time students, registering for at least nine credit hours throughout the semesters of the academic year (Fall and Spring)

+• Cannot exceed a University of Utah employment contract with FTE of .74.
 An FTE of .50 is the recommended maximum for graduate students.
 (FTE = full time equivalent.
 An FTE of 1.0 is equivalent to a full-time worker)

 Undergraduate courses, contracts, audited courses, repeated courses, and credit/noncredit courses count toward the required minimum nine credit hours required for full-time status, but do not qualify for a tuition benefit.
 The benefit will not pay for those courses.
-A student registered for fewer than nine credit hours may make up the difference by registering for 6970, 6980, 7970, 7980, or other appropriate graduate courses that are available every semester such as 7800 (PDF).
+A student registered for fewer than nine credit hours may make up the difference by registering for 6970, 6980, 7970, 7980, or other appropriate graduate courses that are available every semester such as 7800 (Professional Development Forum).
+In our department, these courses include SOC 7977 (Dissertation Research: Ph.D.), SOC 6988 (Faculty Consultation), and SOC 7988 (Faculty Consultation: Ph.D.).
 Students may register for a maximum 16 semester hours, but they are responsible for the tuition bill associated with the hours exceeding 12 credits.